Vishva2705/project-management-tool/README.md

 # Project Management Tool

-TaskPro is a feature-rich project management tool designed to streamline collaboration and task management.
+It is a feature-rich project management tool designed to streamline collaboration and task management.
 With real-time updates, intuitive UI, and robust features, TaskPro is perfect for managing projects effectively.

 ## 🚀 Features
 - **Projects & Tasks:** Create and manage projects with ease.
 Assign tasks, set priorities, and track progress.